ElectricShakuhachi/tiralabra-shakugenerator/documentation/testing.md

 The tests utilize the pitch trie and the lenght trie input is coincidental - required by the shakugenerator class, but not utilized for the tests.
 The tests could be changed to utilize the lenght trie, but the result would be identical, as the lenght trie is not coded as a separate class and is never handled by any part of the application in a different manner to the pitch trie.

+The time complexity of the program for generating note sequences being limited to O(n) is verified by the "test_generate_note_time_complexity" test case, by running the algorithm with

 ## Interfaces tests

 The test case "test_run_generates_correct_lenght_of_music" is designed to verify that the application produces the required lenght of output